Restraining order: United States

 Federal law requires that all states give "full faith and credit" to every portion of a restraining order issued by any state provided that certain minimum due process requirements are met.
 Thus a state with very lax standards for issuing a restraining order may enter such a protective order, and every state and federal territory would be required to adhere to every provision.
 Federal law prohibits any person who is subject to a state protective order from possessing a firearm, provided that the protected party is an intimate partner, meaning a spouse or former spouse, or a person with whom the protected party has had a child.
 Violating a restraining order is a deportable offense.

 Some states (e.g. Mississippi) may also call a restraining order a peace bond and are similar to ASBO laws in the UK.
 Minnesota law provides for an order for protection (OFP) and a harassment restraining order (HRO).

 Many jurisdictions offer a simplified process for filing a civil complaint for unrepresented litigants.
 For example, in North Carolina, pro se litigants can file a 50B (also called a DVPO, for domestic violence protective order) complaint with the clerk of court.

-In United States v.
-Rahimi (2023), the Fifth Circuit Court of Appeals ruled that a federal law which criminalizes the possession of a firearm by an individual who is subject to a restraining order for domestic violence is unconstitutional.